Engaged Learning Facilitators

-ELFs serve as liaisons between faculty members teaching service-learning and community-based research courses, the students enrolled in those courses, and the community partners with whom students serve.
+Engaged Learning Facilitators (ELFs) serve as liaisons between faculty members teaching community engagement (CE) courses, the students enrolled in those courses, and the community partners with whom students serve.

-Course Support ELFs (3 positions, including a Senior ELF position with additional responsibilities): These ELFs will support Community Engagement courses in areas such as: Communication, English, Politics, Psychology, Sociology, and Women’s and Gender Studies.
-ELFs will support 2-3 courses per semester and also promote a culture of service and social justice education by planning and participating in CILSA events.
+Course Support ELFs (3 positions, including a Senior ELF position with additional responsibilities): These ELFs will support 3 - 5 community engagement courses per semester and also promote a culture of service and social justice education by planning and participating in CILSA events.
 In supporting courses ELFS will engage in some or all of these activities:

 - coordinate and conduct in-class orientations and check-ins

 - share feedback from community partners about students’ service with faculty

 - provide resources about and/or lead in-class reflections

 - help students make initial contact with partners to begin their service